2025 Weiss Summer Research Program in the Natural Sciences and Mathematics

 Abstract Proceedings can be downloaded here

 Students accepted into the program will receive a weekly stipend, a meal subsidy, and a room on campus.
 In addition, each student will receive up to $500 for research supplies, and will be eligible to receive up to $850 for travel to be used in presenting research findings at regional or national conferences.
 Student participants will perform campus-based research under the direction of a Holy Cross faculty member.
-A remote informational meeting about this summer's science research program will be held on Wednesday, January 24, 2024.
+A remote informational meeting about this summer's science research program will be held at 6 pm on Wednesday, January 22, 2025.
 A recording of that meeting will be made available.

-PLEASE NOTE: Students may take a summer course at Holy Cross while also doing research, as long as the faculty mentor supervising the research project has agreed to part-time research participation.
+PLEASE NOTE: Students may take a summer course at Holy Cross while also doing research, as long as the faculty mentor supervising the research project has agreed.
 If you are interested in a Holy Cross summer course contact Professor Ronald Jarret, Director of Summer Sessions (rjarret@holycross.edu) for more information.

 BEFORE YOU CAN APPLY FOR SUMMER SCIENCE RESEARCH PROGRAM you need to do the following: